-Regarding the effective intensities, the values measurable by the probes are [300 mA - 60 A], which in a 380v three-phase balanced installation with a power factor of 100% would approximately correspond to [342 W - 68,4 kW].
+Regarding the effective intensities, the values than can be measured by the probes are [300 mA - 60 A], which in a 380v three-phase balanced installation with a power factor of 100% would approximately correspond to [342 W - 68,4 kW].

-Once beyond the aforementioned 300 mA, the resolution in the measurement of the instant power is determined by the DPT of the 2-byte floating-point object used to transmit the value to the bus (0.01 kW).In addition to measuring instant active power, KES can also monitor the highest detected power, so that power peaks can be calculated per hour, day, week and month, which may be interesting for managing historic values.
+Once beyond the aforementioned 300 mA, the resolution in the measurement of the instant power is determined by the DPT of the 2-byte floating-point object used to transmit the value to the bus (0.01 kW).

-In addition to measuring instant active power, KES can also monitor the highest detected power, so that power peaks can be calculated per hour, day, week and month, which may be interesting for monitoring historic values.
+In addition to measuring instant active power, KES can also monitor the highest power detected, so that power peaks can be calculated per hour, day, week and month, which may be interesting for managing historic values.